xSeanliux/xSeanliux.github.io/content/other/gulsmi/index.md

 **Known Issues**
 * There are quite a few missing signs, especially some Sumerograms/Akkadograms such as EZEN (without which we couldn't write about the festival of [AN.TAH.ŠUM](http://faculty.las.illinois.edu/rshosted/docs/Festival%20of%20AN-TAH-SUM.pdf)!)
 * A lack of a "space bar" which isn't so conductive to sentences (*nu-ta*)
+* There is currently no option to export the image, and so you have to take a screenshot currently ;(
 * Since signs have all been resized to the same height (72px), some flatter signs are out of proportion, including *be*, *hal*, *man*, and their variants.
 The glyph *as* has been patched, but the others are WIP.
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.6.4/jquery.min.js"></script>
 <!-- <script src="/js/hittite_typesetting.js"> -->